formester/formester-site/content/blog/web-forms-how-and-where-to-use-them-for-your-business.md

 Needless to say, they **save the time, effort and resources of the organization**.

-## What Are The 6 Important Places Where Your Business Should Be Using A Web Forms?
+## What Are The 6 Important Places Where Your Business Should Be Using Web Forms?

 ![Web Forms - Use Cases ](/img/untitled-design-1-.png "Web Forms - Use Cases ")